At least 63 dead in devastating crash on Uganda’s Kampala–Gulu Highway

-Preliminary investigations indicate that the driver of the Nile Star Isuzu bus (UBF 614X), travelling from Kampala towards Gulu, attempted to overtake the Tata lorry at the time of the crash.
-At the same moment, the Planet Company Isuzu bus (UAM 045V), travelling in the opposite direction, was also overtaking a Toyota Surf (CGO 5132AB).
+Preliminary investigations show the Nile Star bus was overtaking the Tata lorry when the disaster struck.
+At the same time, the Planet Company bus was overtaking a Toyota Surf from the opposite direction.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.